amajor/release-sample/README.md

 ![Default Branch][DefaultBranch]

+This sets `develop` as the default base branch when opening pull requests for new features.

+![Base Branch][BaseBranch]

 [01]: /images/01_MasterAndDevelopBranches.png "Master and Develop branch"
 [02]: /images/02_StartFeatureBranch.png "Start a feature branch"
 [03]: /images/03_MergeFeatureBranch.png "Merge the feature branch"